-French medical body for euthanasia in 'exceptional' casesFebruary 14th, 2013 in Other /
+French medical body for euthanasia in 'exceptional' casesFebruary 14, 2013 in Medicine & Health / Other

 France's medical ethics council said Thursday that assisted suicide should be allowed in exceptional cases when suffering patients make "persistent and lucid requests" in a step forward to legalising euthanasia.